CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

   Accessed 20 April 2022.
 Available at https://afra.co.za/resources/, and https://docs.google.com/viewer?
   a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0c2hpbnRzaGFpbnRyYW5ldHxneDo0ZmFlMDRkNDQwN2MzOWQx.

-“A land divided against itself.
-A Map of South Africa Showing the African Homelands and Some of the Mass Removals of People which have taken
+“A Land Divided Against Itself: A Map of South Africa Showing the African Homelands and Some of the Mass Removals of People which have Taken Place.”
-  Place.”
 1977. *Mission Basel 21.* Ref. number: KARVAR-31.135.
-[Archives catalogue]: Maps and plans: KARVAR - Various maps: KARVAR-31.
-Type:
-  Map.
 Accessed 23 February 2022.
-Available online at: https://www.bmarchives.org/items/show/100204688#p=1.
+Available online at: https://www.bmarchives.org/items/show/100204688#.

 **Secondary Sources:**